 As one of the most vital and widely used pieces of process equipment, every industrial process will likely involve some type of temperature regulation requiring a heat exchanger.

-Industrial heat exchangers are used as components of air conditioning and cooling systems, heating systems, and are used for safe temperature regulation of machinery, chemicals, water, gas, and other substances in industrial plants.
+Industrial heat exchangers are used as components of air conditioning and cooling systems, heating systems, and are used for safe temperature regulation of machinery, chemicals, water, gas, asphalt, and other substances in industrial plants.

 Enerquip’s exchangers are also often used to capture and transfer steam or heat exhaust that is released as a byproduct of a process so that the steam or heat can be reused elsewhere.
 This process improves production efficiency, saving the industrial plant time, resources, and money.